-WWE News: Fans Debating If Kevin Owens’ WWE Universal Title Reign Was a Failure
+WWE News: Fans Debating If Kevin Owens’ WWE Universal Title Reign Was A Failure

 After losing the WWE Universal Championship to Goldberg at WWE FastLane, the WWE Universe can not decide if Kevin Owens title reign was a success or a failure.
 Most people were prepared for Owens to lose the WWE Universal Title to Goldberg because the writing was on the wall.
-However, the WWE Universe was shocked to see Kevin Owens drop the championship to Goldberg in an insulting twenty-two-second match.
+However, the WWE Universe was shocked to see Kevin Owens drop the championship to Goldberg in an insulting 22-second match.

 It has been reported that the reason why Owens was defeated so quickly at WWE FastLane was an effort to protect Goldberg from an injury before Wrestlemania 33.
 Because of WWE’s concern, Owens was forced to take the quick loss after a distraction from Chris Jericho.
 A lot of people are unhappy about how Owens lost the WWE Universal Championship, but those same people are calling it a bad ending to a bad title reign.